sjn/introducing-se/docs.md

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")

-Some conversations may re&shy;quire several sessions
+Some conversations may re&shy;quire several sessions.

 \
 End your sessions with some&shy;thing they can wonder about!